How to care for your Alocasia

 Use these instructions to care for an Alocasia.
 This guide will tell you how to water an Alocasia; its light, temperature, humidity preferences and any additional care it might need to help it grow.

-Your Golden Alocasia enjoys the warmth, preferably between 65-85 degrees, so maintain indoor temperatures above 60 degrees.
-Avoid cold drafts and sudden temperature changes.
+Your Alocasia prefers warm temperatures between 65–85°F. Avoid cold drafts and sudden temperature changes.

 Alocasias are mildly toxic to pets and humans.
 Typically, ingestion will cause mouth and stomach irritation and possible vomiting.

-Your Alocasia enjoys the warmth, preferably between 65-85 degrees, so maintain indoor temperatures above 60 degrees.
-Avoid cold drafts and sudden temperature changes.
+Your Alocasia prefers warm temperatures between 65–85°F. Avoid cold drafts and sudden temperature changes.

 Alocasias are mildly toxic to pets and humans.
 Typically, ingestion will cause mouth and stomach irritation and possible vomiting.

-Your Alocasia Pink Dragon will go through a dormant period in the winter months.
-During dormancy, keep your Alocasia in a warmer spot in your home and reduce the watering but do not allow it to completely dry out.
-You will see it perk up again in the spring.
+Your Alocasia will go through a dormant period in the winter months.
+During dormancy, keep your Alocasia in a warmer spot in your home.
+Reduce the frequency of watering but do not allow the potting mix to completely dry out.
+The plant will naturally come out of dormancy in the spring, when you’ll notice new growth.
+At this time, begin to water the plant more frequently and give it its first spring fertilizer application.
+If your Alocasia is in need of a trim, clean up your plant using clean, sharp Plant Snips.

-Your Alocasia Polly will thrive in a spot with bright, indirect, filtered light.
-Never allow this plant to stand in the direct sunlight—the leaves will burn.
-It can survive in medium light, but avoid a dark corner.
+Your Golden Alocasia will thrive in bright indirect light.
+Never allow your plant to stand in the direct sunlight—the leaves will burn.
+If you don’t have an ideal location for your Alocasia, use a Grow Light.

-Your Alocasia enjoys the warmth, preferably between 65-85 degrees, so maintain indoor temperatures above 60 degrees.
-Avoid cold drafts and sudden temperature changes.
+Your Alocasia prefers warm temperatures between 65–85°F. Avoid cold drafts and sudden temperature changes.

 Alocasias are mildly toxic to pets and humans.
 Typically, ingestion will cause mouth and stomach irritation and possible vomiting.

-Your Alocasia Polly will go through a dormant period in the winter months.
-During dormancy, keep your Alocasia Polly in a warmer spot in your home and reduce the watering but do not allow it to completely dry out.
+Your Golden Alocasia will go through a dormant period when light levels and temperatures are reduced in the winter months.
+During dormancy, keep your Alocasia in a warmer spot in your home and reduce the watering but do not allow it to completely dry out.
 You will see it perk up again in the spring.
+If your Alocasia is in need of a trim, clean up your plant using clean, sharp Plant Snips.

-Your Alocasia Purple Sword will thrive in bright, indirect light.
+Your Alocasia Pink Dragon will thrive in a spot with bright, indirect, filtered light.
 Never allow this plant to stand in the direct sunlight—the leaves will burn.
-It can survive in medium light but avoid a dark corner.
+If you don’t have a location with ideal lighting for your Alocasia, use a Grow Light.

-Your Alocasia Purple Sword enjoys the warmth, preferably between 65-85 degrees, so maintain indoor temperatures above 60 degrees.
-Avoid cold drafts and sudden temperature changes.
+Your Alocasia prefers warm temperatures between 65–85°F. Avoid cold drafts and sudden temperature changes.

 Alocasias are mildly toxic to pets and humans.
 Typically, ingestion will cause mouth and stomach irritation and possible vomiting.